This article describes some of the alerts you may receive indicating that the monitor is not working properly.

 This may be intentional due to migration or holiday.
 However, it can also indicate that the monitor cannot connect to some machines due to a service account that's locked or a password change.

-- Summary: Resources connected displays lower number of connected machines.
+Summary: Resources connected display lower number of connected machines.

 You can also verify if the agents connect using the console.